SodaWithoutSparkles/revanced-troubleshooting-guide/04-adb-install.md

 10. Enter `whoami`.
 It should output `shell`.
 Note: you need to hit the \<Enter\> key.

+### Install via ADB

-11. Enter `cd /storage/emulated/0/Download`.
+1. Enter `cd /storage/emulated/0/Download`.

-12. Enter `ls *.apk`.
+2. Enter `ls *.apk`.
 This would list all apks in Download

-13. Find the name of the apk you want to install from the list
+3. Find the name of the apk you want to install from the list

-14. Enter `pm install name_of_apk.apk`.
+4. Enter `pm install name_of_apk.apk`.
 Example: `pm install youtube-revanced_v18.15.40.apk`

-15. If it said Success or showed nothing, check your phone to see if it actually insalled
+5. If it said Success or showed nothing, check your phone to see if it actually insalled
     - If yes, you have installed ReVanced.
 Go to Cleanup section
     - If no, ask for help

-16. If it said something like `Error: Unable to open file`
+6. If it said something like `Error: Unable to open file`
     - It should showed you a suggestion, Example: Consider using a file under `/data/local/tmp`
     - Remember that path, we are going to use that later

-17. We are going to copy the APK to that path
+7. We are going to copy the APK to that path

-18. Enter `cp name_of_apk.apk /data/local/tmp/`, obviously replacing `name_of_apk.apk` to the actual name
+8. Enter `cp name_of_apk.apk /data/local/tmp/`, obviously replacing `name_of_apk.apk` to the actual name

-19. Now hit the arrow_up key on your keyboard (↑) until you see the command you entered in step 14.
+9. Now hit the arrow_up key on your keyboard (↑) until you see the command you entered in step 4 (`pm install ...`.
 Don't hit enter yet.

-20. Use arrow keys (← →) to move the cursor.
+10. Use arrow keys (← →) to move the cursor.

-21. Add `/data/local/tmp/` before the APK name such that it looked like this:
+11. Add `/data/local/tmp/` before the APK name such that it looked like this:
     - `pm install /data/local/tmp/youtube-revanced_v18.15.40.apk`

-22. Hit enter
+12. Hit enter

-23. If it showed an error ("Exception occurred while executing"):
+13. If it showed an error ("Exception occurred while executing"):
     - Check the reason given
     - "not enough space" then remove some things until you got the space
     - Google the reason given, for example: "adb pm install not enough space"
     - Or alternatively, ask for help

-24. If it said Success or showed nothing, check your phone to see if it actually insalled
+14. If it said Success or showed nothing, check your phone to see if it actually insalled
     - If yes, you have installed ReVanced.
 Go to pre-cleanup section
     - If no, ask for help